jsharples777/fitness-tracker/beginnerregex.md

 [\da-z\.-]+
 ```

+We the same process again, one or more of the set of valid characters for a domain, notably missing the underscore `_`.
+This regex group can match more than one domain qualifier, with the inclusion of the [escaped](#character-escapes) `.`,
+allowing for `domain.x.y.1` before the end of the email address with the third regex group.

 So this group would match `d0main1.te5t.f1uffy.this-i5-10ng` but not `d#main.te&t` as the `#` and `&` are not in the
 bracket.
 There is a small problem with this regex in that it allows for `....` which is not a valid email address domain.
 Ideally we need one other character *before* the `.`.

+This illustrates exactly why we have learnt about Regex **ourselves**.
+To be able to see the possible problems and then correct it!

-This can be accomplished with a modification to require at least one character and then an optional `.` as follows:
+This can be accomplished with a modification to require at least one of the valid characters `[\da-z-]+` and then an optional escaped `.` (`\.?`)  and ensuring that combination is present at least one or more times `+`:

 ```jsregexp
 ([\da-z-]+\.?)+
 ```

-We the same process again, one or more of the set of valid characters for a domain, notably missing the underscore `_`.
-This regex group can match more than one domain qualifier, with the inclusion of the [escaped](#character-escapes) `.`,
-allowing for `domain.x.y.1` before the end of the email address with the third regex group.

 Finally we have the end of domain qualifier group: